Functions #

 template for $protocol == "kafka"

 only if this template exists.
-Otherwise, it skips the “with” body due to empty string
+Otherwise, it skips the “with” body.

 Template namespace #